-Aspirational Peer Institutions Dismissal Policy University of California - Los Angeles Subject to Dismissal There are three ways a student can GPA in any one term falls b Term GPA falls below 2.0 w Student does not clear Prol elow 1.5 hile on Probation ot return to an overall GPA of 2.0 or better) Pennsylvania State University DISMISSAL : If you have been placed on academic suspension two times and fail to achieve at least a 2.00 semester GPA you will be academically dismissed.
-After a period of four calendar years, academically dismissed students may seek re-enrollment to the University by requesting academic renewal.
-The University of Texas - Austin Total College Hours Undertaken UT Austin GPA for Scholastic Dismissal Below 15 Less than 1.50 15 - 44 Less than 1.70 45 - 59 Less than 1.85 60 or more Less than 2.00
+Aspirational Peer Institutions Dismissal Policy University of California - Los Angeles Subject to Dismissal There are three ways a student can GPA in any one term falls b Term GPA falls below 2.0 w hile on Probation Student does not clear Prol bation within two terms (i.e., does no ot return to an overall GPA of 2.0 or better) Pennsylvania State University DISMISSAL : If you have been place d on academic suspension two times and fail to achieve at least a 2.00 semester GPA you will be academically dismi ssed.
+After a period of four calendar years, academically dismissed students may seek re-enrollment to the Univ versity by requesting academic renew val.
+The University of Texas - Austin , , , , , , , , , , , , , , , , , , , , , , , , , Total College Hours Undertaken UT Austin GPA for Scholastic ] Dismissal Below 15 Less than 1.50 15 - 44 Less than 1.70 45 - 59 Less than 1.85 60 or more Less than 2.00